ietf-ivy-wg/network-inventory-yang/draft-ietf-ivy-network-inventory-yang.md

 : The Universally Unique Identifier (UUID) of the inventory object, assigned by the server.
 Such identifiers are widely implemented with systems and guaranteed to be globally unique.

 name:
-: A human-readable label information of the inventory object, provided by a network operator or by the server.
+: A human-readable label of the inventory object, provided by a network operator or by the server.
 It could also be present on a Graphical User Interface (GUI).

 alias:
-: A human-readable label information of the inventory object, provided by a network operator.
+: A human-readable label of the inventory object, provided by a network operator.
 It could also be present on a GUI instead as well as the name.

 description:
 : A human-readable description of the inventory object, provided by a network operator or by the server.
 The description provides more detailed information to prompt users when performing maintenance operations etc.